 Lawrence Tech took the lead by implementing a pilot project that provided benchmarks for the network.

-Lawrence Technological University was chosen as one of 361 U.S. colleges and universities to receive the Carnegie Foundation for the Advancement of Teaching’s 2015carnegie foundation Community Engagement Classification, which recognizes an institution’s commitment to community engagement.
+Lawrence Technological University was chosen as one of 361 U.S. colleges and universities to receive the Carnegie Foundation for the Advancement of Teaching’s 2015 Community Engagement Classification, which recognizes an institution’s commitment to community engagement.
 Lawrence Tech was first added to this list in 2008.

 Use Your Cell Phone as a Document Camera in Zoom